martypitt/signal-hound/README.md

 We also generate an OpenAPI spec.
 (This is needed for Orbital to orchestrate the APIs together).

 ## Can I use this?
 Yep.
-It's licensed under ELv2, so you can use it for your own purposes, modify it, run it locally, etc -- you just can't use it to build your own managed service.
+It's licensed under ELv2, so you can use it for your own purposes, modify it, run it locally, etc -- you just can't use it to build your own managed service which you offer to paying customers.

-The intent of choosing this license is to allow others who are running their own startup to self-host this tool for building their own sales funnel automations.
-But, if I choose to launch this as a product someday, then I don't want you competing with me.

 See the `LICENSE` file for full details.